awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-ps.md

    }
    ```

-1. Open Tools for Windows PowerShell and run the following command to create a role with a name that identifies this role as a maintenance window role; for example `my-maintenance-window-role`\.
+1. Open Tools for Windows PowerShell and run the following command to create a role with a name that identifies this role as a maintenance window role\.
+For example `my-maintenance-window-role`\.
 The role uses the policy that you created in the previous step\.

    ```
    New-IAMRole `